Great Stella Manual

 Symmetries

-A good web page showing the different symmetry groups is http://newton.ex.ac.uk/research/qsystems/people/goss/symmetry/Solids.html.
-The only groups missing here are icosahedral symmetry, both with and without reflections.
+Another good web page showing the different symmetry groups is http://newton.ex.ac.uk/research/qsystems/people/goss/symmetry/Solids.html.
+The only groups missing from this site are icosahedral symmetry, both with and without reflections.
 The h subscripts on that page correspond to "Horizontal Reflection" in Stella, and the d subscripts correspond to "Diagonal Reflection".
 Notice that the rotational symmetries of a tetrahedron can be combined with either of these reflection types (Th and Td).
+The latter is the symmetry group of the regular tetrahedron, while the former is known as pyritohedral symmetry.

 Some symmetry groups are subsets of others.
-Both the symmetry group fields in the toolbar are drop-down lists, which let you see all the sub-symmetry groups available, and choose one.
+All three symmetry group fields in the toolbar have drop-down lists, which let you see all the sub-symmetry groups available, and choose one.
 Changing to a sub-symmetry group will affect stellation, faceting, augmentation, and coloring of the model.
-Note: you can use "Options->Recolor Sub-Symmetries" to prevent the model's color from changing when choosing a sub-symmetry group.
+Note: you can use "Options→Recolor Sub-Symmetries" to prevent the model's color from changing when choosing a sub-symmetry group.

 Mouse Selection Modes